-This manual provides the information you need to connect your set-top to the in-home network and to your entertainment devices.
+This manual provides the information you need to connect your IPN device to your in-home network and to your entertainment devices.
 If you are new to the world of high-definition TV (HDTV), we provide detailed information on HDTV, picture formats, and troubleshooting at the end of this manual.